Skip to content

 Saving Money

 OffSec occasionally runs promotions around Black Friday and during cybersecurity awareness month (October).
-The "Learn One" subscription ($799/year) provides access to PEN-200 plus other OffSec courses and is more cost effective if you plan to pursue OSEP or OSWP afterward.
-Some employers will fund OSCP preparation as professional development; present it as an investment that directly improves your organization's security testing capabilities.
+Eligible US learners can split enrollment into 3 to 4 interest-free payments or finance through Klarna.
+The Learn One annual subscription (~€2,530 / $2,749 USD) provides access to PEN-200 plus another 200 or 300-level course, the associated labs, and two exam attempts; it is more cost effective if you plan to pursue OSEP, OSWE, or OSWP afterward.
+Some employers fund OSCP preparation as professional development; present it as an investment that directly improves your organization's security testing capabilities.

 Preparation Checklist